Missoula, Montana: Education

 The University of Montana dominates higher education in Missoula.
 The university, established in 1893, was Montana's first, and has the state's second-largest enrollment, with 12,922 students as of 2015.
-The campus houses six colleges and three schools including Montana's first and only law school, the Alexander Blewett III School of Law at the University of Montana.
+The campus houses six colleges and three schools including Montana's first and only law school, the Alexander Blewett III School of Law.
 The university is also the location of the state's Regional Federal Depository Library, and houses the state Arboretum.
 The University of Montana College of Technology, established in 1956 and formerly known as the Missoula Vocational Technical Center, offers fast-track learning programs.
 Multiple vocational programs not affiliated with the university ranging from photography and massage to truck driving also have a presence in Missoula.

 Missoula has a public library, the Missoula Public Library.